Bristol Family School CIC

 Director & Clinician

-James is a psychoanalyst in training, and has a private psychotherapy practice where he works with adults and young people.
+James is a psychoanalyst, and has a private psychotherapy practice where he works with adults and young people.
 He has also worked therapeutically with younger children in placements in primary schools.
 Before this, he has many years of experience of the education system from teaching in a range of schools across Bristol.
 Working with Bristol Family School is an exciting opportunity to bring together different strands of this experience to support children and their families in a school setting.

 Between us we have over 40 years experience working with children, parents & schools in varied environments.